minhphan-rmit/rmit204c-eeet2574-assignment-1/README.md

 1. **Mars Weather API**: Provides real-time Martian atmospheric data, essential for supporting space missions, rover operations, and future human exploration on Mars.
 2. **NeoWs (Near Earth Object Web Service)**: Provides data on near-Earth objects (NEOs), which is vital for planetary defense and understanding the potential risks posed by asteroids or comets.

+You can access [NASA API Website](https://api.nasa.gov/) to register your API key and browse for more APIs.

+Here is the detailed information of these APIs:

+---

+#### 1. **Mars Weather API**

+The **Mars Weather API** provides real-time data about the atmospheric conditions on Mars.
+This data is crucial for scientists and engineers working on Mars missions, as it helps to monitor weather patterns and adjust mission plans for rover operations, lander activities, and future human exploration of Mars.

+##### Key Features:
+- **Source**: The data comes from NASA's Curiosity rover and other Mars surface missions, which are equipped with sensors that measure temperature, wind speed, atmospheric pressure, and dust conditions on the Martian surface.

+- **Data Points Provided**:
+  - **Temperature**: Daily maximum, minimum, and average temperatures measured in degrees Celsius.
+  - **Wind Speed**: Maximum and average wind speeds.
+  - **Pressure**: Atmospheric pressure on the surface of Mars.
+  - **Humidity**: Relative humidity levels on Mars, although it is typically very low compared to Earth.
+  - **Dust**: Information on dust storms or dust-related events that can affect rover operations.

+- **API Endpoints**:
+  - **/weather**: Returns the daily weather data from the Curiosity rover, such as temperature, wind, pressure, and more.
+  - **/sol**: Data on Martian days, known as "sols", providing weather conditions on a specific day or period of interest.

+- **Applications**:
+  - **Space Missions**: Supports NASA's rovers and landers, ensuring they operate in optimal conditions based on Martian weather data.
+  - **Rover Operations**: Helps engineers plan rover movements and activities by predicting dust storms and extreme temperature conditions.
+  - **Human Exploration**: Essential data for planning future human missions to Mars, including habitat construction, astronaut health, and life support systems.

+- **Key Takeaway**: The Mars Weather API provides real-time and historical atmospheric data, which is crucial for mission planning, rover performance, and future Mars colonization efforts.

+#### 2. NeoWs (Near-Earth Object Web Service) API Integration

+The **NeoWs (Near-Earth Object Web Service)** provides data on Near-Earth Objects (NEOs), such as asteroids and comets, that pass near Earth.
+These objects are a potential hazard to Earth, so monitoring their size, trajectory, and proximity is vital for planetary defense.
+The API offers access to up-to-date information on NEOs that could potentially collide with Earth, as well as tracking known objects over time.

+##### Key Features:
+- **Source**: The data is collected from NASA’s NEO Observations Program, which monitors and catalogs objects that are within 1.3 astronomical units (AU) of Earth.
+This includes real-time observation data, as well as historical data on past NEO encounters.

+- **Data Points Provided**:
+  - **NEO Name**: The name or identifier of the object.
+  - **Estimated Size**: Diameter of the NEO, in meters, along with its uncertainty.
+  - **Orbit Data**: Includes the object's orbit, velocity, and its potential risk level (e.g., the likelihood of collision with Earth).
+  - **Close Approach Data**: The closest approach date, distance from Earth, and speed at which the object is traveling.
+  - **Impact Risk**: A "hazard" rating based on the likelihood of an Earth impact.

+- **API Endpoints**:
+  - **/neo/rest/v1/feed**: Returns a feed of NEOs that are approaching Earth within a given timeframe (e.g., daily, weekly).
+  - **/neo/rest/v1/neo/{id}**: Returns detailed information on a specific NEO using its unique ID.
+  - **/neo/rest/v1/neo/{id}/close_approach_data**: Returns data about the object's close approach to Earth.
+  - **/neo/rest/v1/neo/{id}/hazardous**: Indicates if the NEO is considered hazardous.

+- **Applications**:
+  - **Planetary Defense**: The data is crucial for planetary defense efforts by identifying and tracking potentially hazardous NEOs to assess the risk of Earth impact.
+  - **Space Research**: Researchers can study NEOs' characteristics, composition, and trajectories to understand their formation and behavior.
+  - **Public Awareness**: Provides transparency in tracking near-Earth objects and their potential threat to Earth, helping to inform decision-making and policy.

+- **Key Takeaway**: NeoWs provides detailed tracking and analysis of Near-Earth Objects, offering critical data for planetary defense and scientific research on the nature of asteroids and comets.

+---

 I followed similar steps as in **Task 2** to integrate these APIs, including:
 - Creating schema in Cassandra,
 - Setting up Kafka producers and consumers,